davento/codeStylistTA/README.md

     - Turn each section into a message; program the behavior for that.
 - Use a RAG and upload the code guidelines references there instead.
 - Instructor view (interface, data CSVs for the parameters, bulk upload data script)
+- Add token length verification if the guidelines + code is too long
+- Update Angular version
 ---

 ## Front-end